Saint Alena: Veneration

+Feast Days

 Her feast day is given as 17 June by the Polish Breviary but other Polish-language sources also recognise 16 June, 28 July and 16 December; with 16 June and 16 December often being kept as the name day in Poland.
 Her feast is cited as 19 June in Italy, and 24 June by English-language sources.
 It is kept locally on 16 June in the Brabant region of Belgium.
 The Antiochian Orthodox Diocese of North America commemorates her on 18 June.
 She does not appear in the index of the 2004 edition of the Roman Martyrology.